Is it possible to sell my house under Chapter 13 In Texas

 What Steps Are Involved in Finalizing the Sale?

-To finalize a home sale during bankruptcy, you must follow certain legal procedures.
+You must follow certain legal procedures to finalize a home sale during bankruptcy.
 First, you need trustee approval for the home sale.
-This includes a detailed evaluation of the property during bankruptcy to determine its value.
-Having a real estate professional experienced in bankruptcy sales can help manage these complexities.
+This includes a detailed property evaluation during bankruptcy to determine its value.
+A real estate professional experienced in bankruptcy sales can help manage these complexities.
 The escrow process in bankruptcy ensures that all sale conditions are met before transferring funds and ownership.

 Can I sell my house if I’m in Chapter 13 In Texas